doctest/doctest/scripts/random_dev_notes.md

 exception translation mechanism - #12
-- implement for test cases
-- implement for asserts
+- print the "threw exception: ..." on new lines - like the expansion of expressions
 - test with DOCTEST_CONFIG_NO_EXCEPTIONS
 - exported symbols?
 - edit examples - disabled and stringification